agskwira/challenge_portfolio_Agnieszka/README.md

 * IN, NOT IN

-wartości są w zbiorze danych , wartości nie nalerzą do zbioru danych
+Wartości są w zbiorze danych , wartości nie nalerzą do zbioru danych

   SELECT c1
   FROM tbl